Aplysia gigantea

 Aplysia gigantea is a species of sea slug, a shell-less marine gastropod mollusk in the family Aplysiidae.

 The species was first described in the Journal of the Malacological Society of Australia in 1869.
 A. gigantea is also known more commonly as the sea hare due to their posterior chemosensory tentacles resembling a hare's ear.
 A. gigantea is the largest known species in Australia of the opisthobranch genus.
 The species is known to have toxic effects on terrestrial organisms, particularly domestic dogs.
 Exposure to this species with dogs has been associated with the development of neurotoxicosis, with symptoms ranging from respiratory distress to tremors, muscle fasciculations, and seizures.

 Distribution

 Aplysia gigantea are commonly found near the southwestern corner of Western Australia, in soft sediment or reef environments.
 They are found in shallow water, ranging from 0-20m in depth.
 A. gigantea are most commonly witnessed from January to March, where beach strandings of this species can number in the hundreds.
 A. gigantea are found most often in waters that range from 13.1-23.2 °C. The species has not yet been assessed by the IUCN, and thus its conservation status remains unknown.

+Due to the phenotypic similarity with Aplysia extaordinaria, it has been suggested by marine biologist Bill Rudman that these may be the same species.
+If this is true, then the combined species would have a distribution from the western shores of Australia to northern New Zealand and possibly more.